hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 On first generation PS Vitas, you must have a memory card to install homebrew.
 This is because they don't have an internal storage partition, unlike the second generation models.

 Fortunately, it's possible to use VitaDeploy to re-partition the internal storage, allowing for homebrew installation without a memory card.
-VitaDeploy can be installed onto the system by following <router-link to="using-henlo">Using HENlo</router-link>, replacing the system app "NEAR".
+VitaDeploy can be installed onto the system by replacing the system app "NEAR", and then formatting the system and following <router-link to="using-henlo">Using HENlo</router-link> again.

 This partition will only be 1GB in size.
 We recommend you use this to then install <router-link to="yamt">YAMT</router-link> for use with an SD2Vita card.
 This is preferrable, as microSD cards are much cheaper than official Vita memory cards.

 ## What you need

-- A homebrewed device with VitaDeploy installed
+- A device with the "henlo-bootstrap" screen on it, as followed in <router-link to="using-henlo">Using HENlo</router-link>

 ## Instructions

+#### Section I - Installing HENkaku and VitaDeploy

+1. Press <Btn btn="confirm" /> on "Install henkaku" to enable homebrew
+1. Press <Btn btn="confirm" /> on "Replace NEAR with VitaDeploy"
+1. Press <Btn btn="confirm" /> on "Exit"

-### Section I - Configuring HENkaku
+### Section II - Configuring HENkaku

 1. Launch the Settings application
 1. Navigate to `HENkaku Settings`